forestdb/forestdb.org/models/bayesian-data-analysis.md

 ~~~

 This is great.
 The model doesn't suffer from the same *lower-bias* flaw that it did previously.
-Notice that our cognitive model now has no parameters for the data analysis model to infer; the posterior predictive is thus the same as the 'prior predictive', that is, what we would expect before seeing any data.
+Notice that our cognitive model now has no parameters for the data analysis model to infer; the posterior predictive is thus the same as what's known as the 'prior predictive', that is, what we would expect before seeing any data.

 ## Generalized, enriched bias coin model